 Swedish telecom Ericsson agreed Friday to pay the DOJ and SEC over $1 billion in one of the biggest Foreign Corrupt Practices Act enforcement actions ever.… Continue Reading

 A year ago, we wrote here about the enactment and possible implications of a new law in China preventing China-based individuals and entities, including the China-based subsidiaries of non-Chinese companies, from providing certain assistance in criminal proceedings outside of China.… Continue Reading

 The World Bank debarred a Chinese state-owned engineering and construction company Wednesday for 15 months for fraud involving a project in China.… Continue Reading

 The Justice Department Thursday charged two former Herbalife executives with bribing Chinese officials for ten years and covering it up by lying to the SEC and destroying evidence.… Continue Reading

 A Canadian clean fuel technology company and its former chief executive officer agreed Friday to pay more than $4.1 million to the SEC to resolve charges that they violated the Foreign Corrupt Practices Act by bribing a government official in China.… Continue Reading

 Numerous stories have appeared in the English-language press about China’s social credit system (SCS).
-Most of these stories focus on SCS’s system of “scoring” individuals in China.… Continue Reading
+Most of these stories focus on SCS’s system of “scoring” individuals in China.
+But SCS also applies to companies operating in China and, as it develops, may impact how companies approach anti-corruption compliance. … Continue Reading